kevinburke/burke.services/index.md

 production codebase, or framework.
 I can also teach your team how to write faster tests.

 - **Write**.
-I have written at least ten posts that [made the front page of Hacker News][hn] / [Programming Reddit][reddit] (nb - Those aren't the best proxies for quality or popularity, but they are well known proxies).
 I can help kickstart your company's engineering blog, or work with your team on story/content ideas.
+In the past I've had lots of success attracting [a wide audience][hn] to [stories I've written][reddit].

 [hn]: https://hn.algolia.com/?query=inburke.com&sort=byPopularity&prefix=false&page=0&dateRange=all&type=story
 [reddit]: https://www.reddit.com/r/programming/search?q=url%3Akev.inburke.com&sort=top&restrict_sr=on&t=all